dclong/linstall/readme.md

 ## Quick Configuration of Linux Applications

+To make it robust, this package has to be in `$HOME/archives/` in order to work well.
+If you want to place it some other place, just make a symbolic link to `$HOME/archives`.

 1. Download this configuration package.

 2. Go to the root directory ("config") of this configuration package.